briandfoy/briandfoy.github.io/_drafts/2020-01-24-the-coming-schism-in-perl.md

 ---
 layout: post
-title: The coming schism in Perl
+title: The Coming Schism in Perl
 tags:
 stopwords:
 ---